-When you started blogging, you had a clear purpose in mind – you wanted to share a part of yourself.
+When you started blogging, you had a clear purpose in mind – you wanted to share a part of yourself, something unique to you, with others.
 Whether it was your stories and knowledge or a particular journey in your life, it all began as a way for you to communicate with others in a similar situation, or with those who could learn from your experience.
 Now it’s time to think critically about who you’re really communicating with – how intimately do you know your audience, and could you explain them in a nutshell?

 In this post, you’ll find two worksheets to help you narrow in on your audience’s persona and needs.
 Your answers can be broad and encapsulating, or highly specific – whichever helps you best describe your audience’s intentions and needs, AND your own.
 Each worksheet intertwines with the other, and we recommend reading this post in its entirety before getting started.

 The first worksheet, ‘Content & Your Audience’ aims to get you thinking critically about your blog – why did you begin your journey, who were you aiming to help, and what value would they gain from your content?

 For example, Nikalene of SkinnyMixers began blogging to help herself AND others – she wanted to share her post-childbirth weight loss journey while helping others source and create healthy Thermomix recipes.
 Her ideal audience may have looked something a little like herself – busy mums looking for realistic ways to manage weight loss.
 Now, she’s helping thousands (150,000+!) in the Thermomix community produce healthier, delicious-er recipes AND inspiring other small businesses to chase their dreams.